Last Updated: 5 May 2026

 It is the firm’s policy to not carry out any activities that would require mandatory DPIAs, such as systematic and extensive evaluation of individuals based on automated processing (profiling), large scale processing of special categories of data and personal data relating to criminal convictions and offences, or systematic monitoring of public areas on a large scale.

-Where a DPIA is required, Andrew Doherty shall be responsible for co-ordinating the DPIA within the firm.
+Where a DPIA is required, the Head of Privacy shall be responsible for co-ordinating the DPIA within the firm.
 The DPIA shall include:

 Where appropriate and practical, the firm will seek the views of data subjects or their representatives on the intended processing.